Thakursim/Thakursim/README.md

 ### Hi there, I am Simran Thakur (Thakursim)👋

-## I am a Python Developer.
+## I am a Backend Engineer.

-- 🔭 I’m currently working as Python Developer.
+- 🔭 I’m currently working as a Backend Developer.
 - 🌱 I’m learning many new things.
 - 📫 How to reach me: simran2010thakur@gmail.com